The Permanent Artificial Heart

 That ends our trip back to the 1980s.
 It's time to strip off the leg warmers, put away the shoulder pads and resume wondering where all the music on MTV went.
-Learn more about these inventions by following the links on the next page.
+Learn more about these inventions by following the links below.

 - Advameg Inc. "Artificial heart."
 Medical Discoveries.
 2011.
 (Jan.
 13, 2011) http://www.discoveriesinmedicine.com/Apg-Ban/Artificial-Heart.html

 - Alfred, Randy.
 "Sept.
 10, 1984: DNA Leaves Its Print."
 Sept.
 10, 2008.
 (Jan.
 1, 2012) http://www.wired.com/science/discoveries/news/2008/09/dayintech_0910#

 - Allaway, Howard.
 "The Space Shuttle At Work."
 NASA.
 1979.
 (Jan.
 13, 2011) http://history.nasa.gov/SP-432/sp432.htm

 - Apple Computer.
 "Macintosh Selling Guide."
 Computer History Museum.
 1984.
 (Jan.
 12, 2011) http://archive.computerhistory.org/resources/text/Apple/Apple.Macintosh.1984.102646178.pdf